Wiki surveys: Open and quantifiable social data collection: Data analysis

-Before attempting to sample from this posterior distribution, we perform two ``tricks'' that greatly facilitate computation, but which do not affect the underlying model that we are estimating.
-First, we note that in practice many user-sessions do not encounter many of the items.
-For example, in the voting data in Table~\ref{tab:votes}, user-session 1 never encountered item 2 and user-session 2 never encountered item 1.
-Thus, we note that there are actually two types of $\theta$ parameters, those that are informed by a specific vote (in this case, $\theta_{1,1}$, $\theta_{1,3}$, $\theta_{1,4}$, $\theta_{2,2}$, $\theta_{2,3}$, $\theta_{2,4}$) and those that are not (in this case, $\theta_{1,2}$, $\theta_{2,1}$).
+To make draws from this posterior distribution in equation~\ref{eq:full_post} we use Markov chain Monte Carlo, specifically Gibbs sampling~\cite{gelfand_sampling-based_1990}.
+That is, we repeatedly draw from the conditional distribution for each parameter given the current values of the other parameters; for a review of Gibbs sampling, see~\cite{gelman_bayesian_2003}.
+However, before attempting to sample from this posterior distribution in this way, we perform two additional steps that greatly facilitate computation, but which do not affect the underlying model that we are estimating.

+First, as described earlier, many respondents do not encounter many of the items.
+For example, in the voting data in Table~\ref{tab:votes}, respondent 1 never encountered item 2 and respondent 2 never encountered item 1.
+Thus, as described earlier, there are actually two types of $\theta$ parameters, those that are informed by a specific vote (in this case, $\theta_{1,1}$, $\theta_{1,3}$, $\theta_{1,4}$, $\theta_{2,2}$, $\theta_{2,3}$, $\theta_{2,4}$) and those that are not (in this case, $\theta_{1,2}$, $\theta_{2,1}$).
 Thus, we note that

 where $\boldsymbol{\theta_v}$ are parameters that are estimated from the votes and the hyper-parameters and $\boldsymbol{\theta_h}$ are parameters that depend on the votes only through the hyper-parameters, and $\boldsymbol{\dot{X}}$ is the reduced form of the original design matrix $\boldsymbol{X}$ that only includes columns for $\theta \in \boldsymbol{\theta_v}$.
-For example. for the votes in Table~\ref{tab:votes}, $\boldsymbol{\dot{X}}$ is
+For example, for the votes in Table~\ref{tab:votes}, $\boldsymbol{\dot{X}}$ is

-In this simple example $\boldsymbol{\dot{X}}$ is 33\% smaller than $\boldsymbol{X}$, but in the cases considered in the paper the reduction is much more substantial: In the PlaNYC pairwise wiki survey, $\boldsymbol{\dot{X}}$ is about 90\% smaller than $\boldsymbol{X}$, and in the OECD pairwise wiki survey, $\boldsymbol{\dot{X}}$ is about 95\% smaller than $\boldsymbol{X}$.
-Reducing the size of the design matrix in this way yields a substantial savings in terms of computing time and RAM needed to approximate the posterior.
-Given this trick, we can re-write equation~\ref{eq:hier} as follows:
+In this simple example $\boldsymbol{\dot{X}}$ is 33\% smaller than $\boldsymbol{X}$, but in both cases considered in the paper the reduction is much more substantial: $\boldsymbol{\dot{X}}$ is about \xdot smaller than $\boldsymbol{X}$.
+Reducing the size of the design matrix in this way yields a substantial savings in terms of computing time and RAM needed to make draws from the posterior distribution.
+Given this fact, we can re-write equation~\ref{eq:hier} as follows: